-The complexity results for limit-sure winning and value decision problems are as follows
+The complexity results for limit-sure winning and value decision problems are as follows.

 Complexity of limit-sure winning.
 In view of Lemma 4 the results for (i) limit-sure winning and value decision problem for complete-observation games with all classes of objectives, and (ii) for partial-observation games and one-sided partial-observation games with safety objectives with limit-sure winning, follow from Theorem 2.
-It follows from the results of [11] that the following question is undecidable for probabilistic automata with reachability condition: for all $\varepsilon > 0$ is there a word $w{\varepsilon}$ that is accepted with probability greater than $1 - \varepsilon$ ?
+It follows from the results of [11] that the following question is undecidable for probabilistic automata with reachability condition: for all $\varepsilon > 0$ is there a word w{ε} that is accepted with probability greater than $1 - \varepsilon$?
 It follows that for one-sided partial-information games with probabilistic transitions, the problem of deciding the existence of a family of pure observation-based limit-sure winning strategies is undecidable; and again it follows from [6] that the problem is undecidable by removing probabilistic transitions from the game graph, and also for randomized observation-based strategies.
 Since (i) reachability objectives are special cases of Büchi, coBüchi and parity objectives, and (ii) one-sided partial-observation games are special cases of partial-observation games, the undecidability results for the more general cases follow.
 This gives us the results for limit-sure winning, and they are summarized in the theorem below (see also Table 3).

-Complete-observation One-sided Partial-observation Safety Linear-time Undecidable Undecidable Reachability Linear-time Undecidable Undecidable Büchi Quadratic-time Undecidable Undecidable coBüchi Quadratic-time Undecidable Undecidable Parity $NP \cap coNP$ Undecidable Undecidable
+Complete-observation One-sided Partial-observation 5 Safety Linear-time EXPTIME-complete EXPTIME-complete Rea achability Linear-time Undecidable Undecidable Büchi Quadratic-time Undecidable Undecidable C oBüchi Quadratic-time Undecidable Undecidable Parity $NP \cap coNP$ Undecidable Undecidable

-Table 4.
-Complexity of value decision.
+Table 3.
+Complexity of limit-sure winning.